Evergreen MPA Program Statistics Prerequisite Info

 If you take statistics at Evergreen, good news: no need to request a separate transcript -- just email the contact person for your concentration with the course name, CRN and date of completion and we will check your registration records in the Banner system and inform the Admissions and Registration offices.
 If you are a non-admitted (“special”) student, go to this link for registration instructions or call Registration at 360-867-6180: http://www2.evergreen.edu/wikis/computin/index.php?title=MyEvergreen_Special_Student_Guide

-If you take statistics somewhere other than Evergreen, request an official transcript from the school to be sent to Jan Hays, MPA Office Assistant, at: the MPA Program, Mailstop: Lab 1, The Evergreen State College, 2700 Evergreen Pkwy NW Olympia, WA 98505.
+If you take statistics somewhere other than Evergreen, request a hard copy of the official transcript from the school to be sent to: Jan Hays, MPA Office Assistant, at: the MPA Program, Mailstop: Lab 1, The Evergreen State College, 2700 Evergreen Pkwy NW Olympia, WA 98505.
 Note that delays in processing may happen, so it is prudent to request an official transcript as soon as you have completed the course.

 Approved courses: Evergreen options

 For registration instructions and information, go to: http://www.evergreen.edu/registration/home.htm and see the “Special Student Registration Guide”: http://wikis.evergreen.edu/computing/index.php?title=MyEvergreen_Special_Student_Guide or contact the Registration Office directly, at 360-867-6180.
 Students not admitted to the college (“special students”) may register for these undergraduate statistics courses by mail, fax (360-867-6680) or in person.
 Print and submit the Special Student Registration Form: http://www.evergreen.edu/registration/forms/revised_special_reg_formfws0803.pdf